GerritCodeReview/homepage/pages/site/community/kudos.md

 ```
   I want to thank Shawn for starting the Gerrit Code Review project and
-  fostering a great open source community around it.
+  fostering a great open-source community around it.

   Shawn's passion and dedication are the source of our success.
 Shawn was an
   outstanding engineer who shaped the long-term vision for our project.
 The